top of page

 What is rush and how do I start?

-“Rush” is just Yale’s term for the three-week-long process of auditioning for a cappella groups, hearing them perform for you, and hopefully getting to know and connect with a few of them through what we call “rush meals.”
-If you think that singing is something you could get into in college, or just like to hear good music and meet new people, the first step is to attend Woolsey Jam on Sunday, August 26th.
-If you like what you hear, come back on Wednesday, August 29th for Dwight Sign-Up Jam, and afterwards, you can grab an audition slot at our rush table for the upcoming weekend.
-The rest will become clear from there.
-(For an idea of the rules of rush, see the 2015 rush rules at the bottom of this page).
+“Rush” is just Yale’s term for the three-week-long process of auditioning for a cappella groups, hearing them perform for you, and connecting with a few of them through what we call “rush meals.”
+If you think that singing is something you could get into in college, or you just like to hear good music and meet new people, the first step is to attend Woolsey Jam on Saturday, August 31st.
+If you like what you hear, come back on Monday, September 2nd for Marsh Jam, and afterward, you can grab an audition slot at our rush table for the upcoming weekend.

 2